Westerville, Nebraska

-Westerville is an unincorporated small village located in Custer County, Nebraska, United States.
+Westerville is an unincorporated community and census-designated place in Custer County, Nebraska, United States.
 It is located at the intersection of U.S. Route 183 and Nebraska Highway 70.
-There is a small post office at Westerville, and an Odd Fellows hall, plus three streets of houses.
+As of the 2020 census, the population was 31.

 Demographics

 Westerville has been located within a census-designated place (CDP), defined by the United States Census Bureau for statistical research purposes and bearing the village's name, since 2010.
 Demographic census-based information obtained since that date in the name of Westerville applies to the entire CDP, not just the village proper.
 As of the 2010 census the CDP had a population of 39.